MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/search-for-phone-numbers-for-users.md

 5. Depending on the Country (Market) you have selected, you will now have different options available for you to use for locating the telephone numbers you require.
 You can filter to show only operators that you have added by selecting **Show my operators**.

-6. If you have already provided consent to the operator, you will now be directed to the landing page of the operator to complete the order process.
+6. If you have already provided consent to the operator, you will be directed to the landing page of the operator to complete the order process.

-7. If you have not provided consent to the operator, you will first be directed to enable your operator on the chosen operator page in Teams Admin Center.
-For more information, see Enable an operator
+7. If you have not provided consent to the operator, you will be directed to enable your operator on the chosen operator page in the Teams admin center.
+For more information, see [Enable an operator](operator-connect-configure.md#enable-an-operator).

-8. Once your order is completed, your operator will upload phone numbers to your tenant and you will be able to assign them to users.
+8. After your order is complete, your operator will upload phone numbers to your tenant, and you can assign them to users.

 ## Related topics